 Upon hire, a criminal background check will be conducted along with any mandatory safe environment training.
 Service with WisCorps will be considered probationary until all results are returned and reviewed.

 WisCorps provides equal employment opportunities without regard to race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, disability, genetic information, marital status, amnesty, or status as a covered veteran per applicable federal, state, and local laws.
 We are committed to assuring equal employment opportunity and equal access to services, programs, and activities for persons with disabilities.
-If you have a disability, and need to access information in an alternative format, or need it translated into another language, please contact us at 608-782-2494, by email at staff@wiscorps.org or Wisconsin Relay 711.
+If you have a disability and need to access information in an alternative format, or need it translated into another language, please contact us by phone at 608-782-2494, by email at staff@wiscorps.org, or dial Wisconsin Relay 711.